PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 **7. M12/25 Lens Insertion**

 Insert the M12/12 Lens in the CM1L10 Extension Tube.Threaded side of the lens out.
-By using the Tooling SPW909 screw gently up to contact with the M12/25 Lens. _If you go gentlyn no worries of damaging anything, the contact zone will not be between the 2 lens directly but between the 2 black casing diameter._
+By using the Tooling SPW909 screw gently up to contact with the M12/25 Lens. _If you go gently no worries of damaging anything, the contact zone will not be between the 2 lens directly but between the 2 black casing diameter._
    Set back the protective cap.
 ![Optic_Assy_lens1_12](images/Optic_Assy_lens1_12.JPG "Optic_Assy_lens1_12")

-**8. Disenagge cable ribbon**
+**8. Disengage cable ribbon**

 Open gently the connector and disengage the cable ribbon.
 Save it for later on assembly.